poooi/poi/content/certerror/en-US.md

 Trust this certificate only when its assgined by a trusted provider(e.g. your proxy provider).

-If you're using a proxy with self-assigned certificate, it's recommended to import your proxy providers self-assigned root CA.
+If you're using a proxy with self-signed certificate, it's recommended to import your proxy providers self-signed root CA.